Project Materials

 By using a software-based approach, this Masters project finally provided a remedy to the problems discovered in the GSM security system.

-End-to-end data encryption (SMS only) in two-way communication utilising compatible MIDP mobile phones or other portable communication devices was provided via a computer-based programme written in the programming language.
+End-to-end data encryption (SMS only) in two-way communication utilising compatible MIDP mobile phones or other portable communication devices was provided via a computer-based programme written in the JAVA programming language.

 INTRODUCTION TO CHAPTER ONE